mkotsovoulou/ods6001a/assignments/assignment8/README.md

             - if yes, assign this product's price to a largest variable...and the name to another variable

-    - Add the final values to another dictionary with key the category and as a value a list of the required information (product name, price and total category stock)
+    - Add the final values to another dictionary called summary with key the category and as a value a list of the required information (product name, price and total category stock)

 {% endspoiler %}